kennykentaur/cybersecuritybase-project1/README.md

    5. Click submit
    6. You will now be redirected to the done page which will load the `<script>` and prompt you with an alert-box saying Hi!

-   This can be addressed by using Thymeleaf's `th:text` that will sanitize the script input into regular html.
+   This can be addressed by using Thymeleaf's `th:text` that will sanitize the script input (or any HTML) into regular plain text.
    The fix I made can be viewed at https://github.com/kennykentaur/cybersecuritybase-project1/compare/vuln_fixed?expand=1#diff-cfb45e6ffff8af929c672faf0f1419de

 **5. Missing Function Level Access Control**

-   The function to drop all registrations to the event is available at /dropevent This function should require that you're logged in, in order to access it to trigger a drop of all event attendees.
+   The function to drop all registrations to the event is available at /dropevent To use this function it be should required that you're logged in, in order to access it to trigger a drop of all event attendees.
    But it is not, leaving it open to any attacker.

    Steps to reproduce/find